|

 For a claimant to be successful in their damages claim they must prove that the owner or keeper was responsible for the actions of the animal, and/or have been negligent in some way.

-The Animals Act
+Animals Act 1971 Defence

 A key piece of law that is often cited in animal attack cases is the Animals Act 1971.
 This legislation defines the conditions that a dog’s keeper can be responsible for the behaviour and damage caused by their dog.

 The act provides three tests that must be met before the owner or person in possession of the animal can be held liable for any damage that has been caused.
 Basically, these tests are that: a.
 The damage or injury was likely to be caused by the animal unless it was restrained, and b.
 It was caused by a characteristic of the animal, and c.
 The characteristic was known to the owner or keeper of the animal.
 While any dog has the ability to bite, they will generally only ever do this in unusual circumstances which may not be able to be reasonably foreseen by the keeper.
-The Occupiers Liability Act
+Occupiers Liability Act 1957 Defence

 Another piece of legislation used in dog bite compensation claims is the Occupiers' Liability Act 1957 if the claimant was a visitor to the defendant's property.